-As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Quadriplegia.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many variables can come into play when determining what kind of “rate” an individual diagnosed with Quadriplegia might qualify for.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.

-It’s safe to say that if you have been diagnosed with Quadriplegia, chances are it’s going to be pretty difficult to qualify for a traditional term or whole life insurance policy.
-In fact, even those who are able to qualify for coverage will only be able to do so at a very high Table Rate.
+That said, however, it’s safe to say that if you have been diagnosed with Quadriplegia, chances are it’s going to be pretty difficult to qualify for a traditional term or whole life insurance policy.
+Even those eligible for coverage can only do so at a very high Table Rate.

 Table rate Defined:

-Table rates are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+Table rates are life insurance rates typically reserved for “higher risk” applicants.
+They range from Table A, which would be considered the “best” or least expensive table rate, to Table J, which would be considered the “worst” or most expensive table rate.

-To folks that have been prescribed with Quadriplegia, what you’re generally going to find is that most life insurance companies aren’t going to consider anyone with this condition eligible for anything better than a Table I. Which means that in addition to it being rather difficult to qualify for coverage, if you do, it’s probably going to be pretty expensive.
+Now, when it comes to folks with Quadriplegia, you’ll generally find that most life insurance companies don’t consider anyone with this condition eligible for anything better than a Table I. This means that in addition to being somewhat difficult to qualify for coverage, it will probably be pretty expensive if you do qualify.

 This is why…

-Once we exhaust all of our “traditional” life insurance options, we also like to have our clients take a look at some of the Guaranteed Issue Life Insurance policies that they may be able to qualify for as well so that they can decide for themselves which option may be best for them.
+Once we exhaust all of our “traditional” life insurance options, we like to have our clients look at some of the guaranteed-issue life Insurance policies they may qualify for to decide which option is best for them.